oscarchankalung/development/Terminal/01 Terminal Profile.md

 - How to set default shell on mac?
 - How to set prompt and color on shell?
 - Use which file to set command?
+- How to change shell setting in Visual Studio Code?

 ## Codes